 LibriVox should be on every audiobook enthusiast’s Favourites, and if you’re not an enthusiast, one visit to this website and you’ll be hooked.
 You don’t even need a library card to access the classic literature on LibriVox.
 All of the audiobooks on this site are books in the public domain read by volunteers and are completely free.

 There are currently 561 titles that include fairy tales, fables, poems and classics like Moby Dick and Alice’s Adventures in Wonderland.
 The listeners just love the LibriVox app because of its layout and ease of use.
 But the feature that the users like is, the streaming feature which allows you to pick any book and start reading instantly.
-The feature works when you want to switch between device.
+The feature works when you want to switch between devices.
 You just need to install the app on either your iPhone or Android phone and get in with your login credentials.
 And you are good to go.

 How To Download/Stream Books On LibriVox App: